 Admission statistics are of great help when looking for the latest trends in the admission and acceptance rates of the students in your dream college.
-These statistics provide insight into the number of admitted students in the nation’s top colleges in different years.
+These Admission Statistics provide insight into the number of admitted students in the nation’s top colleges in different years.

 If you are a high school student, these admission statistics will help you get detailed information about your dream college and will help you prepare for college admissions.
 According to experts, students can shape their college search with the help of admission statistics.
 You can use the data provided in the following article.